-Temple of the Town God (Chenghuang Miao)
+City God Temple of Shanghai (Chenghuang Miao)

-Featuring rich ancient Chinese architectural styles and characteristics, Temple of the Town God is one of the orthodox Taoist temples in Shanghai.
-Chenghuang is one of the most important gods in the ancient culture of Han people, most of them are famous ministers and heroes of local people; Han people and Taoism believe the god guarding the city.
-Shanghai Chenghuang Miao building belongs to the style of southern China, red walls mud tile, and consist of square, Huoguang hall (main hall), Yuanchen hall, hall of the god of wealth, Cihang hall, Chenghuang hall and Niangniang hall.
+Featuring rich ancient Chinese architectural styles and characteristics, Chenghuang Temple is one of the orthodox Taoist temples in Shanghai.
+Chenghuang is one of the most important gods in the ancient culture of Han people, most of them are famous ministers and heroes of local people.
+Han people and Taoism believe the god guarding the city.
+Shanghai Chenghuang Temple building belongs to the style of southern China, with red walls and mud tiles, and consist of square, Huoguang hall (main hall), Yuanchen hall, hall of the god of wealth, Cihang hall, Chenghuang hall and Niangniang hall.

 - In Chinese: 城隍庙/豫园市场